 Who it’s best for:

 #4.
-Barnett Recruit Tactical Compound Crossbow – Best compact, for smaller-frame individuals
+Barnett Recruit Tactical Compound Crossbow – Best compact for smaller-framed individuals

-The Recruit comes as both compound, and recurve crossbow.
+The Recruit comes as both compound and recurves crossbow.
 If you’re not sure which one you should get, here we have a detailed article about recurve vs. compound crossbows.

 This Recruit model was introduced in 2017, and it became popular very quickly.
 If you’re interested in the 2018 addition to the Recruit compound series, look into Recruit Terrain.
-Basically, the difference between the two is just the color, the newer Terrain comes in a tan desert color, while the Tactical comes in a matte black.
+The difference between the two is just the color; the newer Terrain comes in a tan desert color, while the Tactical comes in a matte black.

 ✅ Video – Watch the Recruit Tactical official presentation

 So let’s review the Recruit Tactical.
 It is an older year model, time-tested crossbow.
-It looks very sleek in its matte black finishing, featuring a composite stock which makes it lightweight.
-It comes with the Triggertech technology, which makes the trigger frictionless improving the accuracy of the shot.
-Part of the same system is the Anti Dry Fire (ADF) system, which it’s a good safety feature especially if you’re a beginner.
+The bow looks very sleek in its matte black finishing, featuring a composite stock, making it lightweight.
+It comes with Triggertech technology, which makes the trigger frictionless, improving the accuracy of the shot.
+Part of the same system is the Anti-Dry Fire (ADF) system, which it’s a good safety feature, especially if you’re a beginner.

-It comes with a rope cocking device, but it also allows for the integration of a crank cocking one which you can purchase separately.
-It is very easy to assemble, as it comes with a single-bolt assembly technology.
-Well, it’s more than one bolt actually, but this basically means that assembly is fairly easy.
+It comes with a rope cocking device, but it also allows for integrating a crank cocking one, which you can purchase separately.
+It is effortless to assemble, as it comes with a single-bolt assembly technology.
+Well, it’s more than one bolt, actually, but this means that assembly is relatively easy.

 The package also includes a premium red dot scope, lightweight quiver, two 20″ premium Headhunter arrows, and some wax.

 What’s notable about the Recruit series is that it’s light and compact, built for smaller frame individuals.
-The stock is adjustable, but not very easily, and not by much.
-If you happen to be a larger individual, then you need to make a custom extension, or rather look into other options.
+The stock is adjustable, but not very quickly, and not by much.
+If you happen to be a larger individual, you need to make a custom extension or look into other options.

 - Weight: 6.4 lb